Sample projects¶

 Tip

-topwrap kpm_client -d project.yml
+topwrap gui -d project.yml

 Usage¶

-Navigate to /examples/user_repository/
+Navigate to the /examples/user_repository/

 directory and run:

-python -m topwrap kpm_client -d project.yml
+topwrap gui -d project.yml

 Expected result